malramsay64/phd-thesis/05_Crystal_Melting/conclusion.md

 This non-classical model
 describes the limitation of the melting transition through the fluctuation in the liquid and the solid.
-The slow melting rates can be explained by the rigidity of the liquid and crystal structure.
+The slow melting rates of the Trimer can be explained by the rigidity of the liquid and crystal structure, shown by the small fluctuations of the orientational order parameter (@fig:trimer_fluctuation).
+This rigidity is expressed in the Semi-Empirical Density Functional model.